3rd Infantry Division (United States): Combat chronicle

-On 10 July 1943, the division made another amphibious assault landing on the Italian island of Sicily (codenamed Operation Husky), at Licata, a town on the beach, with Torre di Gaffi and Mollarella to the west, and, to the east, Falconara.
+On 10 July 1943, the division (with a Moroccan Goumier Tabor attached) made another amphibious assault landing on the Italian island of Sicily (codenamed Operation Husky), at Licata, a town on the beach, with Torre di Gaffi and Mollarella to the west, and, to the east, Falconara.
 During the invasion, a platoon of soldiers from the 30th Infantry Regiment, accompanied by Chips, moved inland into the Sicilian countryside when they got ambushed by Italian mortar and machine gun fire.
 Cut off from the rest of the regiment by Italian skirmishes and the field telephone line cut from the bombardment, the platoon fought hard until Chips, ordered by his handler Pvt.
 John P. Rowell, ran back to HQ with a phone line to restore communication while dodging enemy fire.
 Chips ran back through enemy fire as he returned to his handler and the platoon received word that reinforcements were on their way.
 Meanwhile, another Italian machine gun team made their way around the rear of the platoon and opened fire.
 The platoon leader sent a lone American soldier to take out the enemy machine-gun (MG) nest.
 But when he was pinned down, Chips broke free from his handler and ran toward the MG nest, jumped in and attacked the Italian soldiers manning the gun.
 Pvt.
 Rowell and the other soldier ran to help Chips and the gunners were forced to surrender.
 Chips sustained a scalp wound and gunpowder burns from the explosions.
 After his honorable discharge in 1945, Chips returned to New York to spend the rest of his days at home with his civilian family, the Wrens.
 He died about a year after returning home, as a result of injuries suffered during the war.

 Later, the 3rd Infantry Division, serving under the command of Lieutenant General George S. Patton's U.S. Seventh Army, fought its way into Palermo before elements of the 2nd Armored Division could get there, in the process marching 90 miles in three days, and raced on to capture Messina on 17 August 1943, thus ending the brief Sicilian campaign, where the division had a short rest to absorb replacements.
 During the campaign, the 3rd Division gained a reputation as one of the best divisions in the Seventh Army.